Geti23/quiz-app/README.md

 - ✅**Difficulty Levels** - Categorize questions by difficulty (easy, medium, hard)
 - ✅**Categories** - Organize questions by topic or category
 - ✅**Answer Review** - Review incorrect answers and get detailed feedback
-- 🔜**API and Database integration** - Basic API for Web usage and database to save all quizes
+- ✅**API and Database integration** - Basic API for Web usage and database to save all quizes
 - ✅**Test-Driven** - Built with TDD principles for reliability and maintainability

 ## Installation